-Issuer Douglas Dynamics, Inc. Common stock offered by us shares Common stock offered by the selling stockholders shares Over-allotment option The selling stockholders have granted the underwriters a 30-day option to purchase up to additional outstanding shares of common stock from the selling stockholders at the initial public offering price less underwriting discounts and commissions.
-The option may be exercised only to cover any overallotments.
-Common stock outstanding after this offering shares.
-Use of proceeds We intend to use the net proceeds from this offering together with an increase in our term loan facility to redeem our senior notes, including accrued and unpaid interest and the related redemption premium, for an estimated total of \$ million.
+Issuer Douglas Dynamics, Inc. Common stock offered by us 6,500,000 shares Common stock offered by the selling stockholders 3,500,000 shares Over-allotment option The selling stockholders have granted the underwriters a 30-day option to purchase up to 1,500,000 additional outstanding shares of common stock from the selling stockholders at the initial public offering price less underwriting discounts and commissions.
+The option may be exercised only to cover any over-allotments.
+Common stock outstanding after this offering 21,260,422 shares.
+Use of proceeds We will use the net proceeds from this offering together with an increase in our term loan facility to redeem our senior notes, including accrued and unpaid interest and the related redemption premium, for an estimated total of \$157.6 million.
 We will not receive any proceeds from the sale of shares by the selling stockholders, including any shares sold pursuant to the underwriters' over-allotment option.
 See "Use of Proceeds."
-Dividend policy Our Board of Directors will adopt a dividend policy, effective upon the consummation of this offering, that reflects an intention to distribute to our stockholders a regular quarterly cash dividend, commencing with the first full fiscal quarter following the consummation of this offering, at an initial quarterly rate of \$ per share.
+Dividend policy Our Board of Directors will adopt a dividend policy, effective upon the consummation of this offering, that reflects an intention to distribute to our stockholders a regular quarterly cash dividend, commencing during the first full fiscal quarter following the consummation of this offering in equal quarterly installments at an initial annual rate of \$0.73 per share.
 The declaration and payment of these dividends will be at the discretion of our Board of Directors and will depend upon many factors, including our financial condition and earnings, legal requirements, taxes, the terms of our indebtedness and other factors our Board of Directors may deem to be relevant.
 See "Dividend Policy and Restrictions."
 Risk factors See "Risk Factors" beginning on page 14 of this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.
 Proposed NYSE symbol PLOW 8